Rakeshbaghel021/rakesh.blog/content/posts/01-creatin-your-first-tech-blog/index3.md

 ***
 Hoisting is JavaScript default behavior to moving declaration on the top .Variable can used before its declaration.

- To understand this , first we need to understand of hoist meaning , hoist means "raise(something) by means of ropes & pulleys". now we can relate hoisting with JavaScript.
+ To understand this , first we need to understand of hoist meaning , hoist means "raise(something) by means like bubbles which are always on top. now we can relate hoisting with JavaScript.
 JavaScript interpreter moves all declaration on the top at run time.

- It is best practice to declare all variable at the top of their respective scopes. , JavaScript is loosely syntax language so it will not throw any error at run time if variable used before its declaration .
+ It is best practice to declare all variable at the top of their respective scopes.

  But JavaScript does not allow variable used before its declaration in "use strict" mode.